cs3org/OCM-API/IETF-OCM.md

-Whereas the precise syntax of the Invite Message and the Invite Acceptance Gesture will differ between implementations, the Invite Acceptance Request SHOULD be a HTTP POST request:
+Whereas the precise syntax of the Invite Message and the Invite Acceptance Gesture will differ between implementations, the Invite Acceptance Request MUST be a HTTP POST request:

 * to the `/invite-accepted` path in the Invite Sender OCM Server's OCM API